mariaauslander/data-engineering/README.md

 ## Data Engineering Project: Streaming and Querying Game-Related Events
-### Using Tools Such as Kafka, Spark, HDFS/Parquet, and Apache Bench
+### Using Tools Such as Kafka, Spark, HDFS/Parquet, Presto, and Apache Bench

 This is a simple data engineering project that utilizes multiple tools to emulate game-related events.
 It consists of the following tasks: